karwester/behavioural-finance-task/README.md

 ### 2. **Assets Data** (Supabase API)

+Available as a table **assets** from Supabase database and accessible via an API.
 You will need the following credentials:

 - **SUPABASE_URL**:
   `https://pvgaaikztozwlfhyrqlo.supabase.co`